Stefan Hofmann: Education

-Hofmann was born on December 15, 1964 in Bietigheim-Bissingen.
-He attended Ellental Gymnasien and studied clinical psychology at the University of Marburg where he received a terminal degree (Dipl.-Psych.) in 1990, as well as a doctorate (Dr. rer. nat) in 1993 under the mentorship of Anke Ehlers.
-After a doctoral fellowship funded by the German Academic Exchange Service at Stanford University and post-doctoral work with David H. Barlow, he joined Boston University as a faculty member in 1996.
+Hofmann was born on December 15, 1964, in Bietigheim-Bissingen.He majored in Psychology at the Philipps University of Marburg, where he eventually earned his Ph.D. in 1993.

 Scientific contributions

-Clinical Translational Research
+Clinical translational research

 Hofmann has been studying the nature of emotional disorders and the processes through which psychological treatments alleviate symptoms by translating discoveries from emotion research and neuroscience into clinical applications.

-Pharmacological Augmentation of Psychotherapy
+Pharmacological augmentation of psychotherapy

 An important mechanism of exposure therapy for anxiety disorders is extinction learning.
 Hofmann has shown that d-cycloserine, a partial agonist of the glutamate receptor can augment extinction learning and speed up exposure therapy of anxiety disorders.

-Emotion Research
+Emotion research

 Some of his other major contributions are on Mindfulness and research on Emotion in therapy.
 In particular, he advanced the concept of Interpersonal emotion regulation.